 Note that all patients who had observation 5 years or less are not censored data points.
 Therefore, when preforming statistical analysis on the subset of observations with observation times within 5 years we can use standard statistical methods and not be concerned with censoring.
 However, if we were to preform analyses on the whole data set without dichotomizing time, we must use methods that account for censored data as the majority of patients who had follow-up times greater that 5 years are censored observations.

+Grade: 5 points.
+An alternative way is to show the minimum observation time of censored events.
+The table presented still shows that all death events occurred by year 5 of observation time, so full credit is given.

 Arithmetic mean, standard deviation, percentiles, minimum and maximum were calculated for continuous variables of interest.
 Proportions were calculated for binary and categorical variables of interest.
 Smoking was treated as a binary variable, where patients with 0 pack-years of smoking were called non-smokers.
 Descriptive statistics were calculated for the whole sample, as well as by LDL subgroups.
 The two LDL subgroups, normal LDL and high LDL, were defined as patients with LDL serum levels less than 160 mg/dL and patients with LDL serum levels of 160 mg/dL or higher.
 Due to missing data points for the predictor of interest, LDL level, 10 observations were removed from the analysis.
 The table summarizing the results is presented on the next page.